awmckinley/config/modules/crypto/README.md

 # Cryptocurrency and Blockchain Tools

-Tools for interacting with cryptocurrencies, blockchain networks, and distributed ledger technologies.
+Tools for interacting with cryptocurrencies and blockchain networks.